medan099/OutsystemLogsAI/README.md

 The dataset is enriched with real-world problems and solutions from OutSystems forums.
 It includes:

-Cleaned text from user posts
+-Cleaned text from user posts

-Automatically generated image descriptions (from forum screenshots)
+-Automatically generated image descriptions (from forum screenshots)

-Keyword-based metadata (e.g., technical keywords, error detection)
+-Keyword-based metadata (e.g., technical keywords, error detection)

 📥 Available on Kaggle: